-These financial statements were prepared under the historical cost convention, as modified by the revaluation of available-for-sale financial assets and derivative financial instruments measured at fair value.
+These financial statements were prepared under the historical cost convention, as modified by the revaluation of available-for-sale and fair-value-through-profit-and-loss financial assets and derivative financial instruments measured at fair value.

 The Credit Union's functional and presentation currency is the Canadian dollar.